-In this article, we'll discuss the basics of fund commingling, the consequences of doing so, and how attorneys can avoid serious state bar violations by following proper trust accounting practices and using software designed specifically to support trust account compliance.
+In this article, we'll discuss the basics of fund commingling, the consequences of doing so, and how lawyers can avoid serious state bar violations by following proper trust accounting practices and using software designed specifically to support trust account compliance.

 Potential Consequences of Commingling Funds

 Commingling of client funds also can constitute conversion, which may entitle the client to file a lawsuit against the lawyer to recover the funds belonging to the client that have been lost due to the lawyer's commingling.
-In some states, conversion itself also constitutes an ethical violation under the state's rules of professional conduct.
+In some states, conversion constitutes an ethical violation under the state's rules of professional conduct.

-Avoid Commingling by Establishing Separate Operating and Trust Accounts
+Separate Operating and Trust Accounts

-Lawyers can avoid the risks of commingling funds by having two separate accounts: a trust account (also referred to as an IOLTA) for holding client and third-party funds, and an operating account for collecting the fees the lawyer is legally entitled to and from which to pay their expenses.
+Lawyers can avoid the risks of commingling funds by having two separate accounts: a trust account (also referred to as an IOLTA) for client and third-party funds and an operating account for collecting the fees the lawyer is legally entitled to and from which to pay their expenses.
 (Note: under some circumstances, state bars require law firms to open trust accounts.)

 - Reporting overdrafts to the state bar